 If the proposed activity fits within one or more of these exemptions, the Service considers it to have no potential to cause effects on a historic property.
 Partners shall maintain documentation of those conclusions for their records, and make them available to the Program Administrator or Service upon request.
 This would conclude the Service’s Section 106 compliance for this activity.

-If the proposed activity is considered to have the potential to affect a historic property proceed to Step 5.
+If the proposed activity does not fit within one or more of these exemptions, it is considered to have potential to affect a historic property, proceed to Step 5.

 Step 5.
 An Activity that has the Potential to Affect a Historic Property: Formal Section 106 Consultation